Looking for 175 recipes for creams, balms, shampoos, and more? Look no further than The Best Natural Homemade Skin and Hair Care Products.

 So I did it.
 I measured out the ingredients using my handy food scale (yes, you’ll need one of those) and followed the instructions.
 It didn’t take long, just heating up a few things and then mixing them together (yes, you’ll need a mixer).
 After a cooling-off period I put my concoctions in glass jars (not plastic, I’ve learned!) and hoped for the best.

 My first attempt didn’t go so well.
 Yes there were only three steps but my oils and my solids never merged into cream.
 Why?
 Oh, I don’t know.
 Maybe I waited more than 10 exact minutes for the cooling off.
-Maybe my house is too cold.
-Maybe I bought the wrong wax.
+Or maybe my house is too cold.
+Perhaps I bought the wrong wax.

 So I tried again.